Why Less is More

 - If my schedule is less cluttered, I have more energy for the things I choose to do.
 I can give each activity more attention.
 I have more free time, which both requires and enables me to be more creative.
 I have more space in my life for spontaneity.
 Most importantly, I have more time for people.
 Less social obligation, more deep relationships!
 It's a wonderful paradox.

-It's possible to go on and on.
 How about less processed and junky food, more health, energy, and general well-being?
 Less TV, more conversation, long walks, and sleep?
 Not to mention less exposure to advertising, more contentment and more savings.

 Having less leaves room for more of what matters.